CPL-UW/c576-draft01-levimhuillet/README.md

 Learning Objectives: Insurance (why it's important and Adverse Selection)

+Logging Update:
+	Game now logs the end of level (whether death, completion, or quit) and levelID in addition to general info like userID, time, etc.

 Game Overview:

 	You are managing a weather control station in the birthplace of all the world's storms and natural disasters.